nrakochy/nrakochy.github.io/about.md

 Technology gives, and it takes away.
 It is not an either-or proposition, and it is not neutral.

-This is a blog about code and reflections on technology in the midst of a unprecedented era of technological innovation at a breath-taking (and perhaps perilous) speed.

 I am a Christian.
 For my reflections on the good news about Jesus, see my blog [Strangers and Exiles](http://strangersandexiles.com).